openenclave/openenclave/tests/tools/oecertdump/README.md

 =====

 oecertdump is a utility that generates and validates reports and certificates.
-Generation and validation logs are saved to a log file specified by --out option.
+Generation and validation logs are saved to a log file specified by the --out option.
 Default log filename is "oecertdump_out.log".

 Usage: oecertdump ENCLAVE_PATH Options